microsoft/IoT-For-Beginners/4-manufacturing/README.md

 In these 4 lessons you'll learn how to train image-based AI models to detect fruit quality, how to use these from an IoT device, and how to run these on the edge - that is on an IoT device rather than in the cloud.

 > 💁 These lessons will use some cloud resources.
-If you don't complete all the lessons in this project, make sure you [Clean up your project](../clean-up.md).
+If you don't complete all the lessons in this project, make sure you [clean up your project](../clean-up.md).

 ## Topics